cokelly/collocateR/README.md

 3. Strips white spaces
 4. Removes empty lines

+Although it is much slower, I strongly recommend running 'tidy' on the corpus.
+The function is separated out in case you wish to make additional adjustments to the corpus between tidying and running the collocate.

+## Todo

 This is an early draft: statistical significance tests are to be included asap.
+These will include:

+1. t-score
+2. z-score
+3. mutual information
+4. tf-idf (both calculating collocate matrix to document and using tm's functions to calculate from corpus as a whole)